Eunnylans/Eunnylans/README.md

 - 💬 Ask me about Anything I will be 100% honest with you
 - 📫 How to reach me: Github, LinkedIn, Email, Twitter, Instagram, Xing, and all my social media handles.
 - 😄 Pronouns: She, Her, Miss
-- ⚡ Fun fact: If i could have any superpower, it would be to speak all languages so I could connect with anyone in the world.
+- ⚡ Fun fact: If I could have any superpower, it would be to speak all languages so I could connect with anyone in the world.

 ---